- The Trust is the voice of the supporters

 - Fans Forums in and around Swansea and South West Wales and beyond

-- Liaise and work alongside other community & supporters group projects, for example, the Swansea City Disabled Supporters Association (DSA), Swansea City Community Trust, Swansea Mind and others
+- Liaise and work alongside other community & supporters group projects, for example, the Swansea City Disabled Supporters Association (DSA), Swans Foundation, Swansea Mind, the Swansea City Former Players Association and others

 - Promote, develop and work with our 50 or so local and global affiliated Swansea City Supporters Groups to allow a closer working relationship with the Club.
 More details on this new initiative are available here